How Fat Affects Gout

 Why Fat Matters

 Gout occurs when excess uric acid builds up in your body, causing sharp crystals to lodge in your joints.
 Uric acid naturally forms when you break down purines – a compound found in most foods, but especially red meat, shellfish and beer.
 Normally, uric acid is eliminated through your kidneys.
 But the more you weigh, the less efficiently your kidneys work.
-This puts you at higher risk of gout – a tenfold or more risk for the heaviest people, according to gout expert Hyon Choi, MD, a professor and head of Massachusetts General Hospital, both in Boston.
+This puts you at higher risk of gout – a tenfold or more risk for the heaviest people, according to gout expert Hyon Choi, MD, a professor of medicine and director of clinical epidemiology in rheumatology at Massachusetts General Hospital in Boston.
 You’re also more likely to develop gout a decade sooner than healthy-weight people.

 Where you put on pounds matters, too.
 People who have visceral fat (belly fat) – even if they’re not technically overweight – are more likely to develop gout.
 That may be because belly fat produces more of the inflammatory chemicals that can trigger the disease than does subcutaneous fat (like on your thighs).